cliffeyXvaliente/Localhost-Explorer/README.md

 # localhost4u

-This project is made for you webdevlopers who want to have a better UI file on your browser.
+This project is made for you web developers who want to have a better UI file on your browser.

 ## Installation